chrisjackson-pellicle/paragone-nf/README.md

 ## General information

-For details on adapting the pipeline to run on local and HPC computing resources, see [here][].
+For details on adapting the pipeline to run on local and HPC computing resources, see [here][22].

 ## Bug fixes and changes (WIP)